The Amazing Art of Coaching

 Athlete 1 - Get down to his level (which would be on your knees given the 'Hip Circuit') and quietly let him know what a good job he is doing.
 Ask him if he has any questions about what he is doing.
 Chances are, if he did have questions, he would not have asked them when the entire group was together.
 The key here is the tone of your voice - be patient, relaxed and easy-going.

 Athlete 3 - Ask him what he thinks.
 'How does it feel?'
-'You feeling good with that today or do you want to switch it up a little?'
+'Are you feeling good with that today or do you want to switch it up a little?'
 'What do you think we could add to it?'
 Delegate some of the responsibilities of their training to them and help them make it work.
 Empower them to seek out and create new ideas.

 Athlete 4 - Verbally reward their effort and work to make them understand the movement better.
 'That looks great, Sally!'
 'Now, you see how your left leg is pointing out to the left when you go over the hurdle?
 How can we fix that?'